-The festival is organized by the state government and is attended by all of Nagaland's major tribes.
-It features traditional arts, dances, folk songs, and games.
-All this takes place amid immaculate replicas of tribal huts, complete with wood carvings and hollow log drum instruments, which are beat in haunting symphony at the end of the day.
+The festival is attended by all of Nagaland's 16 major tribes.
+It features traditional arts, dances, folk songs, and indigenous games.
+All this takes place amid immaculate replicas of tribal huts (morungs), complete with wood carvings and hollow log drum instruments.
+The drums are beat in haunting symphony at the end of the day.
 The festival's opening and closing ceremonies are another highlight, with spectacular shows from all the tribes in the amphitheater.

 Where to Stay